Hurts, Eagles soar into Super Bowl, rout 49ers for NFC title

 The game disintegrated in the waning minutes and Philadelphia’s K’Von Wallace and San Francisco’s Trent Williams were ejected for their roles in a brawl.
 Williams yanked Wallace from behind and slammed him to the ground.

-At that point, who cared?
-Eagles fans waved their green towels and went wild as confetti fluttered around them.
-They sang the fight song — one more emphatic “E-A-G-L-E-S Eagles!” — in celebration of a franchise that advanced to its fourth Super Bowl.
+The moment only seemed to rile up Eagles fans even more as they soon waved their green towels and went wild as confetti fluttered around them.

+“We’ve got one more game for the rest of our lives,” Sanders said.

 The Eagles broke the game open in the final two minutes of the first half, getting a rise out of a crowd that had been quiet with nervous energy since a touchdown on the opening drive.